Let’s Get Technical: Removing The Membrane From Baby Back Ribs

 Now that you have freed your ribs of their gristly barrier, you are free to season, rub and cook your ribs however you would like.
 Ultimately, removing the membrane on a rack of ribs can be seen as the first step in the prep work of preparing a satisfyingly-tasty platter of smoked or grilled baby back ribs.
 Now that you have reached this step, feel free to crack open a cookbook or search through cooking sites and forums in order to find the perfect ribs recipe to begin; alternatively, you may have already had a particular recipe in mind when you started the process of removing the membrane from a rack of ribs.
 Either way, nothing short of lacking the proper ingredients is stopping you from pursuing whatever recipe you have in mind.

 It is my hope that you found this guide to be quite informative.
+We've covered different ribs recipes on the blog already - St.Louis style bbq ribs, Texas style bbq ribs, recipes for simple dry rubs for pork ribs and barbecue sauces, and now you know even more bbq tips on membrane removal so you can cook even better, more tender ribs with delicious smoky flavor.
+Now you can compare recipes for baby back ribs vs. spareribs.
 I do not believe that a single strip of gristle should be a barrier to preparing delicious ribs for yourself or for others.
 If you have your own approach to removing the membrane that you think is worth sharing on here, do not hesitate to leave your preferred method in our comments section at the bottom.
 Conversely, if you think this article has the sort of information that you feel more need to know about, feel free to share it around with the people you know and follow on social media.